andrewsagio/tote/doc/gait.rst

 gait is the "creep" gait, used by cats stalking their prey.

-Dynamically stable gaits are much harder, as they have to be performed at a particular speed and cannot be interrupted at any point.
+Dynamically stable gaits are much harder, as they have to be performed at a particular speed and cannot be interrupted at an arbitrary point.
 They are sometimes called "controlled falling", as they exploit the fact that it takes some time for the robot to fall when it's unstable, and that time can be used to move the legs in such a way as to prevent the fall.
 Most animal gaits are dynamically stable, as they tend to be faster and more energy-efficient.
 An example of a simple dynamically stable gait is the "trot" gait.

 Area of Support